Table Of Contents

-A landlord may be forced to release a tenant from a contractual agreement when the dwelling unit or premise is damaged and/or destroyed by fire or casualty not caused by the tenant, deeming the rental property unlivable.
+Under Georgia landlord-tenant law, a landlord may be forced to release a tenant from a contractual agreement when the dwelling unit or premise is damaged and/or destroyed by fire or casualty not caused by the tenant, deeming the rental property unlivable.

 I have already started eviction proceedings; should I accept a partial payment?

 Accepting payment whether full or partial, may waive the landlord’s right to proceed and evict the tenant.